rizinorg/rizin/SECURITY.md

 If you have not received a reply to your email within 48 hours, or have not heard from the security team for the past week, there are a few steps you can take (in order):

-- Directly contact [Itay Cohen](https://www.megabeets.net/about.html#contact) from the Security Team
-- Directly contact at least one other member for [Rizin Security Team](https://rizin.re/teams/security/)
+- Directly contact at least one member from [Rizin Security Team](https://rizin.re/teams/security/)
 - Inform the team over the [public chats](https://rizin.re/#community) that you sent a message regarding a security issue.

 **Important:** Don't disclose any information regarding the issue itself in the public chats.